Musical Director of our Choir

 Recent comments on his performances have included “truly inspirational” “awesome”, “masterful”, ”great fun”, “most moving”—all of which he enjoys enormously!

-Nowadays when not engaged in music he can be found either on his electric bike or the golf course!
+Nowadays when not engaged in music he can be found either on his electric bike, the golf course, or at his home in France!

 Our Musical Director – John Sutton